 Type I inspections are in-depth examinations of a licensee's processes and operations, and typically occur at the licensee's operational site(s).
 Inspectors check licensee compliance through directly observing operations, reviewing records and interviewing licensee staff.
 These inspections usually last several days and in most cases allow inspectors to gain an appreciation of the licensee's safety culture.
 Licensees receive daily updates during the inspection on inspectors' findings up to that point.
 At the end of an inspection, a preliminary report is issued by the inspector(s) and the licensee must provide timelines for addressing the findings.
 The timelines must reflect the safety significance of the findings.
 Should something be found during the inspection that is an imminent threat to health, safety or the environment, the NSCA provides inspectors with the power of law to immediately order cessation of these activities.

 After the inspection team returns to the office, the inspection findings are presented to the rest of their inspector colleagues to ensure consistent regulation across all licensees.
 As a result of this discussion, corrective actions may increase or decrease in priority between the preliminary and final report.
-The final report will be issued within eight weeks of the inspection.
+The final report will be issued within twelve weeks of the inspection.

 Type II inspections